cboettig/ews-review/manuscript-w-refs.md

 revealed that even simple models with the appropriate nonlinearities were capable of unpredictable behavior.
-The only way to predict the transition was to have the right model -- and that meant having already had the chance to observe the transition (even then this remains a tough problem).
+The only way to predict the transition was to have the right model -- and that meant having already had the chance to observe the transition (even then, this remains a tough problem).
 One cogent early example (Ludwig et al. 1978) demonstrated how knowledge of the forms and time scales of interactions among insects, birds, and trees could lead to a qualitative model that essentially predicted the possibility of regime shifts.

-Management of systems that could potentially undergo shifts requires balancing the costs of adaptation, mitigation or avoidance against the costs of the shift itself.
-Avoidance clearly depends on an ability to predict regime shifts in advance, or depending on the time scale of response and response of the system, on the ability to recognize a shift as it is occurring.
-Adaptation and mitigation similarly might require an ability to predict a shift in advance if the time scale of implementation of mitigation or adaptation is long relative to the rate at which damages occur.
+Management of systems that could potentially undergo shifts requires balancing the costs of adaptation, mitigation, or avoidance against the costs of the shift itself.
+Avoidance depends on an ability to predict regime shifts in advance, or depending on the time scale of response and response of the system, on the ability to recognize a shift as it is occurring.
+Adaptation and mitigation might require an ability to predict a shift in advance if the time scale of implementation is long relative to the rate at which damages occur.

 An important component of this management challenge is the development of early warning signals (EWS) of impending rapid regime shifts (Scheffer et al. 2009).